This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!

-Overhead landscape photo of homemade marinated mushrooms garnished with fresh parsley in a large white serving bowl with slices of artisan bread and a ramekin of fresh thyme next to the bowl.
+Overhead photo of marinated mushrooms garnished with fresh Italian parsley in a large white serving bowl with slices of artisan bread next to the bowl.

 Total Time: 15 minutes